Pursuing Their PassionsPosted on February 7, 2018

 Kurth also cites the school's proprietary leadership curriculum, facilitated by influential teacher and speaker Megan Stone, author of the book, Own Your Education!
-By applying the leadership principals taught by Stone, Gentry Academy “creates an environment where each student owns his or her education, and this ownership allows for the proper educational development of every student,” Kurth says.
+By applying the leadership principles taught by Stone, Gentry Academy “creates an environment where each student owns his or her education, and this ownership allows for the proper educational development of every student,” Kurth says.

 In the spring of 2017, Gentry students and faculty moved to a high-tech “active learning” facility built on the Vadnais Sports Center Campus, in Vadnais Heights.
 It has more than 50,000 square feet including interactive classrooms, with smart boards and demountable white board walls.
 Students also use a media center equipped with computer stations, areas for brainstorming and independent learning.

 Gentry's athletic director Joe Jensen played hockey at St. Cloud State, minor league pro hockey, and six games in the National Hockey League, before spending several years playing professionally in Europe.
 The hockey program has eight other specialist-coaches, including former Minnesota North Star player Scott Bjugstad, who spent 10 years in the NHL.
 Other sports are also well represented in on-staff expertise, Kurth says.